thom-ba/sr-assignment/notes.md

 - Started out with 1:1 relation in the comp (sport, category) even tho one sport or one category can have multiple competitions

 AI Usage:
+- GithubCopilot was DISABLED all the way through the whole project
 - Checked my Schema Design for any obvious errors.
 Didnt find any but forgot about 3nf in one table
 - Used AI to get resources to learn from
+- Used AI to explain certain functions in go I didnt use yet
+- Used AI to find resources to specific questions instead of searching for them for ages :<

 Why I use what tech:
 Frontend: